MerlinB/bitcoinobjects.org/src/docs/index.md

 There is a need of developers to not waste space and include all the key object references in every new output they create.
 To solve this they can assign aliases to use as property keys instead of BSVURI references.

-To assign aliases to an object you can include the `alias` to reference an output where aliases are looked for.
+To assign aliases to an object you can include the `alias` key to reference an output where aliases are looked for.

 ```json
 {